Sarah N. Goodman

 Providing Legal Guidance for Asian Immigrants since 1866

 In 1866, the Dunsmuir coal mines were having trouble attracting reliable workers.
 Ernest Bodwell helped solve the problem by processing hundreds of immigration documents for workers who came from many parts of the world.
 Some of the first Asian immigrants to Canada came with Ernest’s legal guidance.
-Bodwell was a founding member and President of the Victoria Board of Trade, and his firm later merged with Crease and Company.
+Bodwell was a founding member and President of the Victoria Board of Trade, and his firm merged with the firm that would later become Crease Harman.

-Today, Crease Harman LLP continues to serve Canada’s economy by helping new immigrants.
+Today, Crease Harman LLP continues to serve Canada’s economy by helping employers and new immigrants.